Candy

 Tips and Tricks

-Cut strawberries on a plate to prevent staining your cutting board.
+Prevent Stains: Cut strawberries on a plate to avoid staining your cutting board.

-Line your working area with parchment paper to make for easier cleanup.
+Easy Cleanup: Line your workspace with parchment paper for hassle-free cleanup.

-If you prefer a thicker less runny filling, you can add more powdered fondant to the recipe until you achieve the desired consistency.
+Adjust Filling Consistency: If you prefer a thicker filling, simply add more powdered fondant until you achieve your desired texture.

 Don't add too much filling into the cavity or it will be difficult to seal the bottom of the candy.
 On the other hand, don't put too little filling in the cavity or you will end up with a lot of solid chocolate on the bottom of the candy.
 Find a happy medium where you fill the cavity 1/2 to 3/4 full.